riceissa/breathing/doc.md

 ## Introductory exercise: Many small breath holds

-@tranter2022breathhold -- the actual exercise starts around 7:46.
+@tranter2022breathhold -- the actual exercise starts around 7:46. also note that he counts kind of fast. i think his "5 second" count is actually more like 3.5--4 seconds (i should verify).
+5 seconds is actually quite a long time to hold your breath, if you have air hunger! don't be discouraged if you can't do an actual 5 seconds. even tranter's count down is enough to get you used to the idea that deliberately holding your breath a bit isn't going to kill you.

 i think the main value of this exercise is at the start, to get used to very small amounts of air hunger, to be like "ok, yeah, this is uncomfortable but it won't kill me".